mverma3992/ship-dashboard/README.md

-# Ship Maintenance Dashboard – ENTNT Technical Assignment
+# Ship Maintenance Dashboard

 ## Overview

-A React-based ship maintenance management system built as a frontend solution for ENTNT's technical assessment.
+A React-based ship maintenance management system built as a frontend solution.
 This application simulates a complete ship maintenance workflow with no backend dependencies – all data is managed and persisted via localStorage for seamless demonstration.

 ## Features